 - For children between 0-3 years: 40-80 milligrams per day is recommended

 Most medical professionals advise that magnesium be taken every day without any missed doses if used to treat a deficiency.
 The Mayo Clinic also notes that since taking magnesium supplements may cause diarrhea if taken on an empty stomach, doses are best administered with food.
+If you’re looking to buy high quality health supplements, including magnesium pills, multi-vitamins, and more, mcdaidpharmacy.ie is a great place to do your online supplement shopping.
 We will explore the correct times to take magnesium supplements below.

 When to Take Magnesium